Eastern Expedition

 When Hong Rengan arrived in Tianjing in 1859, he became one of the most senior military officials.
 Hong used a strategy to draw Qing's attention away from Tianjing by attacking areas to the east like Hangzhou and Suzhou.
 Then Taiping forces counter attacked Qing armies besieging the capital, successfully lifting the siege.
 In 1860, during the Second rout the Army Group Jiangnan (1860) Taiping forces captured the following cities: Changzhou (May 26), Wuxi (May 30), Suzhou (June 2), Wujiang (13 June), Jiaxing (15 June).
 Ningbo is captured by the Taipings in December 1861.
-Taiping armies advance towards Shanghai by 1861, but are repulsed with the help of foreign mayos like the Ever Victorious Army.
+Taiping armies advanced towards Shanghai by 1861, but were repulsed with the help of foreign mercenaries like the Ever Victorious Army.